bomeara/minecraftservers/README.md

 Other users on the local network can then join via your computer name: `omearalab24.local` for my laptop, for example.

 You might want to copy whitelist.json to ops.json

+## Update Aug 2019

+Using bare metal servers turns out to have less lag.
+For those, I'm using this repo to store the save files as well.